-Our natural yoga mats are non toxic, eco-friendly and have superb grip, ensuring stablilty while practicing your yoga asanas.
+Our natural yoga mats are non toxic, eco-friendly and have superb grip, ensuring stability while practicing your yoga asanas.
 Open cell mats are often more grippy and better if you tend to perspire during your yoga session, closed cell mats are more suited to those who do not perspire.
+Available wholesale and retail.

-What yoga mat is right for me? - Before you purchase a yoga mat take a look at our article "Choosing a Yoga Mat" to help you find the mat most suitable for you.
+What yoga mat is right for me?
+Before you purchase a yoga mat take a look at our article "Choosing a Yoga Mat" to help you find the mat most suitable for you.
 All the mats we have at Stretch Now have good grip, are non-toxic and also bio-degradable—that is they are designed to decompose quickly.

 4mm vs 6mm vs 8mm

-Open-Cell Mats Open-cell yoga mat are porous and therefore absorb more moisture.
-These kinds of mats like our Earth Flow are a great option for yoga practiced in hot/humid climates or heated studios that make you perspire more when practicing yoga–they also maintain better grip in these situations than closed cell mats.
+Open-cell yoga mat are porous and therefore absorb more moisture.
+These kinds of mats like our Earth Flow Rubber mats are a great option for yoga practiced in hot/humid climates or heated studios that make you perspire more when practicing yoga–they also maintain better grip in these situations than closed cell mats.
 However they do take a bit more effort to clean because of their absorption properties.